Fibonacci coding: Comparison with other universal codes

 Fibonacci coding has a useful property that sometimes makes it attractive in comparison to other universal codes: it is an example of a self-synchronizing code, making it easier to recover data from a damaged stream.
-With most other universal codes, if a single bit is altered, none of the data that comes after it will be correctly read.
+With most other universal codes, if a single bit is altered, then none of the data that comes after it will be correctly read.
 With Fibonacci coding, on the other hand, a changed bit may cause one token to be read as two, or cause two tokens to be read incorrectly as one, but reading a "0" from the stream will stop the errors from propagating further.
 Since the only stream that has no "0" in it is a stream of "11" tokens, the total edit distance between a stream damaged by a single bit error and the original stream is at most three.

-This approach—encoding using sequence of symbols, in which some patterns (like "11") are forbidden, can be freely generalized.
+This approach, encoding using sequence of symbols, in which some patterns (like "11") are forbidden, can be freely generalized.